Are My Partner And I Compatible? Examining Your Relationship

 A counselor can help you find the areas in your relationship that you can improve upon to build a strong foundation.
 If you don’t feel that you and your partner are compatible, but you love them and want to make it work, involving a licensed therapist can help you find ways to make it work.
 A therapist isn’t going to tell you what the outcome of the relationship should be.
 They are going to help you arrive at the decision that you want to make healthily.

-This may sound cliché, but answering the question of “is my partner a good match for me?” can really come down to listening to your gut.
+This may sound cliché but answering the question of “Is my partner a good match for me?” can really come down to listening to your gut.
 Do you genuinely like and care about this person?
 Do you enjoy being around them overall and spending time together?
 Are you able to be yourself?
 Do you challenge each other in healthy ways while also communicating with and supporting one another?
-If the answer to these is “no,” then it’s likely that you’re not a good match.
+If the answer to these is “no,” then it’s possible that you’re not a good match.
 If the answer is “yes,” or even “sometimes,” then you and your partner are compatible or on your way to it!
-You know deep down whether someone is right for your life, which goes for romantic and platonic relationships.
+You know deep down whether someone is right for your life, and this goes for romantic and platonic relationships alike.
 Know yourself, value yourself, and in doing so, you’ll be better able to listen to yourself and what you need.